cainhopwood/aws-ml-workshop-starter-kit/README.md

 1. Copy the Content Folder "Workshops/module-template" to "Workshops/module-XXXX" Where XXXX is the name of your workshop.
 1. Copy/Create an Images Folder "static/images/module-XXXX"
 1. Edit "Workshops/module-XXXX/_index.en.md" In the top of this file you'll see a metadata section delimited by "+++" adjust the "title" property to reflect your workshop name.
-1. Likewise adjust the "Description" meta data.
+1. Likewise adjust the "Description", "Difficulty", and "Time" meta data.
 This is used in the agenda and overview pages of the site.
 1. You can also adjust the weight property, which controls what order the lab appears in menus etc. Leavign it at 30 is fine.
-1. Replace the two introductory paragraphs.
+1. Replace the two introductory paragraphs,a nd add any other text you feel is useful.
 1. Contact @cainhopw to get your video uploaded, then edit the video sortcode in the Lab Overview section to point to it.
+1. Also contact Cain to get your github login added to the repo so you can push your changes.

+*Note: Please only make changes in your workshop markdown files, or images directory.

 *Templates*

-If you have a Sagemaker notebook and will use the common notebook instance for your lab.
+If you have a Sagemaker notebook based workshop, and will use the common notebook instance for your lab.

 1. talk to @cainhopw and get the github repo for the lab materials (notebooks etc) added to the Sagemaker master CF template.
 1. Ensure your lab/workshop instructions tell participants which github repo to browse to to get to your jupyter notebooks.